 Jonathan A. Chu

-Beyond research, I'm passionate about teaching and have taught original courses on human rights and the laws of war.
-I've also applied my research expertise in projects with the National Opinion Research Council, U.S. Agency for International Development, and W. W. Norton Press.
+In addition to research, I'm passionate about teaching and have taught original courses on human rights and the laws of war.
+I've also applied my expertise in projects with the National Opinion Research Council, U.S. Agency for International Development, and W. W. Norton Press.
+I am also the Director of Operations at CivicPulse, a non-profit organization that specializes in polling local government officials across the United States.